NicholasChug/100-days-of-code/log.md

 **Today's Progress:** Picked a React course to follow: Net Ninja on youtube has a pretty in-depth course covering the basics of React and Redux.
 After this one I will be following along with his React, Redux and Firebase playlist to build a fully featured app!

 **Link to work:** (https://github.com/NicholasChug/netNinjaReactAndRedux)

+### Day 23: April 2, 2020

+**Today's Progress:** Decided instead of getting annoyed and bored with React I'll be starting a new ethical hacking course for a fun change of pace!
+It's a free udemy course that was advertised on Reddit

+**Link to work:** No link to work as of yet but thinking of setting up a new github repo as note tacking for the hacking course